craigmiller160/terraform-k8s-server/README.md

 ### Running Terraform

 For the dev environment, the `./dev.sh` script has been setup.
 This is a shortcut to enforcing the use of the Dev (aka Kind) Kubernetes with Terraform.
 This script can take whatever arguments `terraform` would.

+## Debugging

+Set `TF_LOG=DEBUG` prior to running any terraform commands to see debug logs.
+Kubernetes can cause terraform to hang if the container crashes.